Associate in Applied Science (AAS)

-The Lourdes Hospital Paramedic Program delivered at SUNY Broome is also known as the Southern Tier Paramedic Program (S.T.P.P.) and is a collaborative effort between SUNY Broome Community College and Lourdes Hospital.
-Lourdes Hospital is the NYS Department of Health, Bureau of Emergency Serivces Training Sponsor.
+The Southern Tier Paramedic Program (S.T.P.P.) is a collaborative effort between SUNY Broome Community College, Lourdes Hospital and United Health Services.
+Lourdes Hospital is the NYS Department of Health, Bureau of Emergency Services Training Sponsor.

 Prior to admission a student must: